-ECON → Principles
+ECON ◆ Principles

-2010 of Macroeconomics Lec.
+of Macroeconomics Lec.
 3 Lab.
 0 Cr.
 3 Prerequisite: MATH 1021.
 An introductory study of the nature of economics, economic concepts and problems, economic system, and the role of government.
 Special emphasis is placed upon the accounting, analytical and policy aspects of national income and product upon the money and banking system.
+Offered FA, SP.

-ECON → Principles
+ECON ◆ Principles

-2020 of Microeconomics Lec.
+of Microeconomics Lec.
 3 Lab.
 0 Cr.
-3 Prerequisite: MATH 1021.
+3 Prerequisite: MATH 1021 and a grade of "C" or higher or enrollment in BUSN 1001.
 A study of basic economics, exploring theories of production, determination of prices in regulated and unregulated industries, functional distribution, international economics, and problems of economic development.
+Offered FA, SP.

-FCON Money and Banking Lec.
+ECON Money and Banking Lec.
 3 Lab.
 0 Cr.
+3

-3 3035 Prerequisite: ECON 2010 and 2020.
+3035 Prerequisite: ECON 2010 and 2020.
 Role of commercial banks, other financial institutions, and the central bank in affecting the performance of the economy; relationships of money and fiscal policy to prices, production, and employment; internal and external effects of U.S. fiscal and monetary policy.
+Offered FA, SP.